The Spotted Deer: Summary

-In this tale, padishah has three daughters.
+In this tale, the padishah has three daughters.
 Each of the princesses orders the Wasir to give a melon to their father, to see their marriageability.
 The padishah, then, summons every man and youth from the kingdom to the palace, so that his daughters can choose their husbands by throwing apples.
 The elder two throw theirs and find two Wasir sons as bridegroom, and the youngest throws hers to a person named Keloğlan ("Bald-Headed").
 The youngest throws her apple again, and again it falls near the same person, so they believe he is her destined mate.
 They marry.
 After they enter the bridal chambers, the youth takes out a feather and shakes it.
 He becomes a young man.
-The princess asks him about his origins, and he answers he is called Alageyik ("spotted deer", "fallow deer"), the son of the Dev-mother ("Dewenmutter") from Mount Kâf; his mother is the Sultana ("Sultanin") Tepegöz, who rules over eighteen mountains; and tells her not to tell the secret, lest he vanishes and she has to seek him.
+The princess asks him about his origins, and he answers that he is called Alageyik ("spotted deer", "fallow deer"), the son of the Dev-mother ("Dewenmutter") from Mount Kâf; his mother is the Sultana ("Sultanin") Tepegöz, who rules over eighteen mountains; and tells her not to share his secret with anyone, lest he vanishes and she has to seek him.

 One day, the padishah becomes ill, and his doctor prescribe he should drink deer milk to cure him.
-So his three sons-in-law are sent for the cure, Keloglan on a lame mule, and the other two on fine horses.
+So his three sons-in-law are sent to look for deer milk, Keloglan on a lame mule, and the other two on fine horses.
 Keloglan burns a feather, teleports to Mount Qaf, gets the deer milk and brings it to his father-in-law.
 The other two sons-in-law bring milk that is either too sweet, or too bitter, but the milk Keloglan brought heals the king.
 Later, the padishah organizes an equestrian game with javelins, and a mysterious youth takes part in the festivities, amazing the padishah with his prowess.
-The youngest princess reveals her husband's secret.
+The youngest princess is proud of the youth's talent, as he is her husband, and reveals her husband's secret.
 For this, her husband does not return home at night, and she decides to seek him out with iron shoes and an iron cane.